Lockheed Martin Desert Hawk III

-The Lockheed Martin Desert Hawk III (DHIII) is a miniature UAV designed by the Lockheed Martin Aeronautics in 2006 for use by modern militaries.
-It is a small surveillance drone, which is mainly used by the United Kingdom, but has also been used by the United States to assist in the war on terror by executing reconnaissance and recovery missions.
+The Lockheed Martin Desert Hawk III (DHIII) is a miniature UAV designed by the Lockheed Martin Aeronautics in 2006.
+It is a small surveillance drone, which is mainly used by the United Kingdom, but has also been used by the United States for reconnaissance and recovery missions.

 Design and development

 The Desert Hawk III was created by the Skunk Works team at Lockheed Martin as an update to the original Desert Hawk, which was developed in 2002 with its first actual flight coming in 2003.
 The original is slightly smaller and heavier than the DHIII, and the DHIII can stay in the air over thirty minutes longer.

 The Desert Hawk III is made out of a special polypropylene material.
 Polypropylene is mouldable when heated to a high enough temperature and returns to a solid state when the temperature is lowered back to normal.
 Polypropylene was chosen because of its flexibility and ability to protect the device with its rugged surface.